vikramprabhur/ball-movement/README.md

 # Ball Movement
+## Description:
-Description: Creates four balls of different colors moving across the black page, bouncing off the edges, adjusted to the layout of the user's screen.
+- Four balls of different colors move across the black page, bouncing off the edges.
+- The dimensions of the movement are adjusted to the layout of the user's screen.
+- This was created using JavaScript, HTML, and CSS.
+## License:
+- Open Source
+##
+### Contact:
+- vikram@vsprabhu.com